intel-iot-devkit/how-to-code-samples/close-call-reporter/java/README.md

 ## What it is

-Using a compatible Intel® IoT Platform, this project lets you create a close-call fleet driving reporter that:
+Using a compatible Intel-based platform, this project lets you create a close-call fleet driving reporter that:

 - monitors the Grove\* IR Distance Interrupter;
 - monitors the Grove\* GPS;